alexandra-zaharia/libgcds/vector/README.md

 * `int vector_insert(Vector *vector, void *item, int index)` -- Inserts the `item` to the `vector` at the specified `index`, resizing the underlying array if necessary.
 Returns 0 on success and -1 on failure.
 * `int vector_delete(Vector *vector, int index)` -- Deletes an item in the `vector` at the specified `index`, resizing the underlying array if necessary.
 Returns 0 on success and -1 on failure.

-## Usage
+## Usage example with integers

-The following example shows how the `Vector` API can be used to add, insert or delete items:
+The following example shows how the `Vector` API can be used to add, insert or delete integer items:

 ```
 #include "vector.h"